aalarkin/SCCG-Replication-Slope/README.md

 University of California, Irvine

 ## Summary
 Here we provide the R code necessary to reproduce the analysis described in Larkin *et al.* 2022, *ISME J*, "Basin-scale biogeography of *Prochlorococcus* and SAR11 ecotype replication."
-Specifically, in we provide:
+Specifically, we provide:
 - A function to calculate the terminus of replication using the median circular minimum as first described by Korem *et al.* 2015
 - A function to simultaneously fit forward and reverse linear functions to gene coverage patterns such that the slopes of the forward and reverse (i.e., "right hand" and "left hand") functions are equal
 - An example application of these functions to a marine dataset using the *Prochlorococcus* ecotype HLI